-Physical Inspection Identification:
+Physical Inspection:

-Self-Storage valuations were performed on all facilities within all areas of King County.
-During this revalue cycle, 28 self-storage facilities contained on 34 parcels were inspected.
-This represents 16.27% of the 209 parcel total in this specialty.
-The 28 facilities were located almost exclusively in Renton, Kent, and Federal Way.
-Physically inspected areas comply, as required, with WAC 458-07-015 4 (a).
+This year is the first year of the new, 6-year, inspection cycle.
+The inspected parcels are all of the parcels within the city limits of Seattle.
+In all, 47 parcels, representing 42 facilities, were included in this inspection cycle or an ambitious 21.46% of this specialty's total parcel count.
+The physical inspection and its quantity of parcels are made to comply, as required, with WAC 458-07-015 - 4(a).
 An exterior observation of the properties was made to verify the accuracy and completeness of property characteristic data that affect value, as well as attempting to verify the property characteristics with the on-site property managers.